 "I will not celebrate until Alice returns to Underland."

-"That could take years….stone…" Thackery said, picking up a large stone that had crumbled away from the boulder laying on the Jubb Jubb bird's head.
+"Tha' culd take years….stone…" Thackery said, picking up a large stone that had crumbled away from the boulder which had crushed the Jubb Jubb bird's head.

 "What if she doesn't Tarrant?"
-Mirana asked.
-He was heartbroken, who could not see he loved the curious and brave women who had left them moments before.
+Mirana asked gently, her voice low and hushed.
+He was heartbroken, who could not see he loved the curious and brave women who had left them moments before?

-"I would have thought that you would go to the celebration at Mamoreal along with all the rest."
+"I would have thought that you would be at the celebration at Mamoreal, along with all the rest."

 "What mind have you to think with?"
 The butterfly scoffed the man in the top hat.